jonnor/agree/doc/braindump.md

 Quasi-static verification is a mix: We execute code (dynamic analysis), instead of using a compiler/parser.
-However, the code is written in a way that allows us to reason about it, without needing external inputs to trigger, and without causing external effects.
+However, the code is written in a way that allows us to reason about it, without needing external inputs to trigger, and without causing external effects during the analysis pass.

 The following components are needed